 There are multiple ways in which you can consume beets.
 Some people may not like the taste of raw beetroots.
 In that case, you can cook them or add them to smoothies or juices.
 Here are three ways in which you can consume beetroots:

-Beet Juice: Drinking beetroot juice is the easiest way.
-You can extract the juice from beetroots, drink it on its own, or add it to other juices.
+• Beet Juice: Drinking beetroot juice is the easiest way.
+You can extract the juice from beetroots, drink it alone, or add it to other juices.
 Lemonade with beetroot is a popular combination to consumed beet juice.
 Lemon has anti-inflammatory properties, while beetroot is a good source of antioxidants and nitrates.

-Add them to smoothies: You can also add beetroots to smoothies.
-This is a good way to consume them if you don't like the taste of raw beetroots.
+• Add them to smoothies: You can also add beetroots to smoothies.
+This is an excellent way to consume them if you don’t like the taste of raw beetroots.
 Smoothies like melon-beetroot or strawberry-beetroot are popular combinations.

-Cook them: You can also cook beetroots.
+• Cook them: You can also cook beetroots.
 This is a good option if you want to make them more palatable.
-Cooking beetroots may help to reduce their oxalate content, making them easier for the body to absorb.
-There are multiple ways to cook beetroots, such as roasting, boiling or bake them.
+Cooking beetroots reduces oxalate content, making it more accessible and easier for the body to absorb.
+There are multiple ways to cook beetroots, such as roasting, boiling, or baking them?

 Types of Beetroot